This is a note to self, and hopefully to others, about how to easily and quickly trim videos without recompressing the file.

 I often have long video recordings that I want to split or trim (side note: sometimes people call this “cropping”, but in my world cropping is to cut out parts of the image, that is, a spatial transformation.
 Splitting and trimming are temporal transformations).

-You can split and trim files in most video editing software, but these will typically also recompress the file on export.
+You can split and trim files in most graphical video editing software, but these will typically also recompress the file on export.
 This reduces the quality of the video, and it also takes a long time.
-A much better solution is to perform “lossless” trimming, and fortunately, there is a way to do this with the wonder-tool FFmpeg.
-Being a command-line utility (available on most platforms) it has a ton of different options, and I never remember these.
-So here it goes, this is what I use (on Ubuntu) to trim out parts of a long video file:
+A much better solution is to perform “lossless” trimming.
+Fortunately, there is a way to do this with the wonderful command-line utility FFmpeg.
+It is available for most platforms and has a ton of different options.
+So to remember how it is done, here is a simple one-liner:

 ffmpeg -i input.mp4 -ss 01:19:27 -to 02:18:51 -c:v copy -c:a copy output.mp4